biocompute-objects/BCO_Documentation/content/galaxy_quick_start.md

 There are two methods for exporting a BCO from Galaxy.
 Download and Submission to a BCODB via API.

-* From the User menue select "Workflow Invocations"
+* From the User menu select "Workflow Invocations"
 * Expand the invocation you would like to convert to a BCO

 <div class="col-lg-10 offset-lg-1 text-center">